Omoro254/Omoro254.github.io/README.md

-# 🛡️ Dalmas Osuri – Professional Portfolio Website
+# 🛡️ Dalmas Omoro – Professional Portfolio Website

 Welcome to my professional cybersecurity and IT portfolio repository.